Montréal–Trudeau International Airport: Future projects (2018–2030)

 On April 30, 2018, a massive new expansion project was unveiled that will last until 2030.
-The first phase ($2.5 billion) will see the airport's multi-level parking lot demolished and rebuilt with a green roof and the Montreal-Trudeau Airport REM station underneath.
+The first phase ($2.5 billion) will see the airport's multi-level parking lot demolished and rebuilt with a green roof and the YUL–Aéroport-Montréal–Trudeau REM station underneath.
 The drop-off area will be greatly expanded and covered with glass, and a new remote terminal will be built where runway 10/28 used to stand.
 By 2030, the remote terminal will be connected via future phases to the current terminal building to handle the expected growth.
 ADM CEO Philippe Rainville stated "the airport's growth has been about double the international average in recent years [so the] goal is to meet the growth projections of the airport."

 Infrastructure

 Runways

 There are currently two runways in operation at Montréal-Trudeau: two parallel concrete runways aligned in a northeast–southwest direction (06L/24R and 06R/24L).
 There was another single runway in an east–west direction (10/28), but it was permanently decommissioned in July 2023.
 The former runway is now a taxiway and will continue to be used as such.